garden-co/jazz-vibe-starter-berlin/README.md

 ### With Bolt.new

-- Clone our jazz-vibe-starter-berlin repo by accessing this URL: https://bolt.new/~/github.com/pax-k/jazz-vibe-starter-berlin
+- Clone our jazz-vibe-starter-berlin repo by accessing this URL: https://bolt.new/~/github.com/garden-co/jazz-vibe-starter-berlin
-- Reference the rules in your chat message, eg: "Use @.cursor/rules/generate-jazz-schema.mdc to generate a schema for a notes app"
+- Reference the rules in your chat message, eg: "`Use @.cursor/rules/generate-jazz-schema.mdc to generate a schema for a notes app`"